 We ran over them with a lawnmower and they became the base of several piles of compost to which we added materials as the summer progressed.

 Lawn and garden clippings and a pail of household vegetable scraps and odds and ends, coffee grounds, peanut shells, dog hair and whatever other organic thing I could lay my hands on got gradually added to the compost pile.

 I just kept moving the piles from one spot and turning the compost piles over to another every couple of days.

-By July, I had several piles of compost that had broken down to about 1/3 of the original amount and looked like the sort of stuff one finds in a forest floor – nice rich, dark humus.
+By the end of July, I had several piles of compost that had broken down to about 1/3 of the original amount and looked like the sort of stuff one finds in a forest floor – nice rich, dark humus.

+The pile is really starting to produce well.
 This morning when I went out and looked, I had two more babies.

 I guess it’s safe to say that compost pile planting works for me.